-HERITAGE VALUE

-The house at 40 Guildford Road is a substantial and good example of the Federation Arts and Crafts style, which demonstrates the aspirations of the original developers for this neighbourhood before the growth of traffic on Guildford Road impacted so heavily on amenity
+HERITAGE VALUE ASSESSMENT OF IMPACT the house at 40 Guildford Road is a substantial and good example of the Federation Arts and Crafts style, which demonstrates the aspirations of the original developers for this reighbourhood before the growth of traffic on Guildford Road impacted so heavily on the immenity The demolition of the building will lead to a loss of the building fabric but its degraded state has meant its heritage values are already diminished from the 2006 statement.

-ASSESSMENT OF IMPACT

-The demolition of the building will lead to a loss of the building fabric but its degraded state has meant its heritage values are already diminished from the 2006 statement.

 The association with the original development has long been absent because of the changing nature of the adjacent properties on Guildford Road.
 The future road widening of Guildford Road will have a further impact on the heritage value associated with the former streetscape and community which formerly lived adjacent.